Executive Board

 Steven currently works as a Field Engineer for Amtrak, managing new infrastructure construction.
 He joined Engineers without Borders in 2022 as a member of the Temple University Student Chapter, where he served as a local project lead and the international project design team lead for a sanitation project in Ecuador.
 Steven also works as a co-lead for the current Tanzania Water Supply project.

-Vice President
+Vice President & Fundraising Co-Lead

 Matt currently works as a Project Manager at the Philadelphia Gas Works and is a certified Project Management Professional (P.M.P).
 He was first involved with the University of Delaware Chapter of Engineers Without Borders, where he led a water distribution project for 500 people in the Philippines while studying Mechanical Engineering.
 Matt assists in overseeing all Chapter operations and supports fundraising efforts for the Tanzania Project.

-Tanzania Project Team Lead
+Tanzania Project Lead

 Darien Schreffler has been advancing global water access through Engineers Without Borders since 2015, beginning with the Drexel University chapter before joining the Philadelphia Professional Chapter in 2021.
 Over the past decade, he has contributed to multiple international water supply projects, driven by a deep commitment to expanding access to clean, reliable water in underserved communities.